The Aesthetics of Displacement and the Critique of Global Extractive Reason: William Blake’s Book of Urizen (1794/1818)

 Session Respondent: S. Hollis Clayson (Northwestern University)

 This paper is really about grappling with the excess of William Blake and what I believe to be most interesting in terms of thinking about his work both in view of global modernity, and when one turns the prism, per our panel's theme.
 So I’m really excited to be in conversation with Aisha, Swagato, Tamar, and Holly today as I try to think with Blake’s art in some new ways.
-I like to begin my talks with what disability studies scholar Alison Kafer calls accessibility notes, even across the asynchronous and shared space at this year’s CAA.
+Following a practice that my romantic studies colleague Travis Lau introduced me to, I like to begin my conference papers with what disability studies scholar Alison Kafer calls accessibility notes, even across the asynchronous and shared space at this year’s CAA.
 With respect to everyone’s individual "bodyminds," I invite you to use the space as you need or are best able.
 Large-print copies of my talk are available on my website at jacobhenryleveton.com/caa2021.
 Last during the Q&A portion we will have together, as a neurodivergent scholar, I would ask that since my own thoughts can at times feel legible to me when they might seem nonlinear or wandering for others, to stop me and ask any clarificatory questions that might best help me to understand where you are coming from.
 Last I want to acknowledge that the land on which I research and write sits on the original homelands of the Council of the Three Fires, the Ojibwe, Potawatomi, and Odawa as well as the Menominee, Miami, and Ho-Chunk nations.

 In 1794, the English romantic artist and poet William Blake produced his First Book of Urizen.
 The artwork comprised Blake’s artistic re-imagining, if you will, or critical re-visioning, if you like, of the creation story of the Hebrew Bible Book of Genesis.
 In it, Blake’s mythos moves to a level of aesthetic operations in which text and image would be mobilized to renovate viewers’ minds towards the ends of an emancipatory project at the indissociable nexus of localized intensities of industrialized labor in London and manifestations of what Saree Makdisi has called the English “universal empire of modernization” across the globe.
 As such, I believe Blake’s work critically links his artistic labor undertaken where the working class was effectively made in south London during the Industrial Revolution with the global sphere, thereby providing a prismatic means to consider what the French political theorist Françoise Vergès calls “southification,” the territorialization and deterritorialization wrought by racial capital, toxic waste, and chemicals as “the refuse of global capitalism.”
 Ultimately, while in its initial 1794 iteration Blake’s Book of Urizen instantiates a jeremiad against Enlightenment reason, Blake’s application of gold leaf extracted in all likelihood from Brazil to the culminating 1818 copy of the artwork provides a powerful means of thinking with Blake and against what I call global extractive reason.